1. Introduction

 Such an act carries a fine of 5 billion Indonesian rupiahs and/or a maximum prison sentence of 5 years.
 This penalty is also applicable to anyone who uses the unlawfully obtained personal data of others.

-Similarly, anyone found disclosing the personal data of Indonesian citizens without their consent or intentionally using such data can be fined 4 billion Indonesian rupiahs and/or a maximum prison sentence of 4 years for each of that offenses.
+Similarly, anyone found disclosing the personal data of Indonesian citizens without their consent or intentionally using such data can be fined 4 billion Indonesian rupiahs and/or a maximum prison sentence of 4 years for each of those offenses.
 Anyone found falsifying personal data with the intent to benefit themselves or another organization or individual while causing harm to others can be fined 6 billion Indonesian rupiahs and/or a maximum prison sentence of 6 years.

 Additionally, the law allows additional penalties to be imposed on those found guilty in the form of confiscation of profits or assets obtained from the criminal acts and payment of compensation.